Zhang-Jing-Xuan/PaperNotes/Logs.md

 - **2022/07/06, Mercredi.**
 7. <u>3DJCG: A Unified Framework for Joint Dense Captioning and Visual Grounding on 3D Point Clouds(CVPR2022)</u> [[PDF]](https://openaccess.thecvf.com/content/CVPR2022/papers/Cai_3DJCG_A_Unified_Framework_for_Joint_Dense_Captioning_and_Visual_CVPR_2022_paper.pdf) [[Code]](https://github.com/zlccccc/3DJCG)
     - Main Idea: This paper provides a unified framework for joint dense captioning and visual grounding on 3D point clouds.
 Feature representation and fusion modules are task-agnostic which are designed for collaboatively learning.
-They design a very triky network!
     - Experiments: SOTA on ScanRefer and Nr3D, even better than 3D Vision Gounding paper in IJCV2022.
     - Reproduce Notes:
       * 1 RTX3090 takes almost 4 days to train and 1h*"repeats" to validate on ScanRefer dataset.